anikabhatnagar20/anika_2025/_posts/2025-04-22-preperationdocumentation.md

 Understand how to compare adjacent elements (right and down).

 Know how to use a helper class to return multiple values (like row and col).

+2D Array

+Why:
+This question involves accessing and comparing values in a 2D array (int[][] grid) and traversing it using row/column logic.